valejmdev/ThenearlyendlessTextadventurepp2/README.md

 #### Media:
 - [Hugging Face Image Generator](https://huggingface.co/spaces/google/sdxl) - For the beautiful images on my page, created with personally created prompts.
-- [Short Pixel](https://shortpixel.com) - To resize all images I have and used on this website.
+- [Short Pixel](https://shortpixel.com) - To resize all images I have used this website.
 - [GetBootstrap Blog](https://getbootstrap.com/docs/5.0/layout/breakpoints/) - For the information about appropriate breakpoints for responsive design.
 - [MyColor Space](https://mycolor.space/?hex=%23020735&sub=1) - For color palette creation and orientation.

 #### Code:
-- [GeeksforGeeks Footer Display Issue Fix by "position: fixed;"](https://www.geeksforgeeks.org/how-to-create-footer-to-stay-at-the-bottom-of-a-web-page/) - Helping me with my display issue of the footer being in the middle of the page instead of the bottom.
+- [GeeksforGeeks Footer Display Issue Fix by "position: fixed;"](https://www.geeksforgeeks.org/how-to-create-footer-to-stay-at-the-bottom-of-a-web-page/) - helped me with my display issue of the footer being in the middle of the page instead of at the bottom of the page.
-- [Mega-Barrel Text-Adventure](https://github.com/Mega-Barrel/Javascript-Text-Adventure-Game) - For inspiring how to create appropriate storage systems for the story and other input variables.
+- [Mega-Barrel Text-Adventure](https://github.com/Mega-Barrel/Javascript-Text-Adventure-Game) - For inspiring me how to create appropriate storage systems for the story and other input variables.

 #### W3Schools:
 - [How to Redirect to Another Webpage](https://www.w3schools.com/howto/howto_js_redirect_webpage.asp) - Learn how to redirect to another webpage using JavaScript.